isomerpages/moe-bendemeersec/_resources/Sale of Books and Uniform.md

 Payment via VISA / MASTERCARD / Debit Cards / Paynow.
 Delivery charges of $14.60 applies.

 **Self-Collection**<br>
 You are welcome to place your order online via the website: [www.pacificbookstores.com](www.pacificbookstores.com).
-Collection can be done at the school on the stipulated dates given on the website.
+Collection can be done at the school bookshop on the stipulated dates given on the website.
-You are strongly encouraged to pre-order to avoid long queues and enjoy shorter waiting time.
+You are strongly encouraged to pre-order to avoid long queues to avoid long queues.
 Payment is required upon ordering online via VISA / MASTERCARD / Debit Cards / Paynow.